Journals for Tweens

 5. How To Be A Girl

 Full of quotes from notable woman, How To Be a Girl!
-Journal & Sketchbook inspires creative community projects, kindness challenges and has cute little extras like happiness cards your girl can hand out to whoever she sees fit.
+Journal & Sketchbook inspires creative community projects and kindness challenges.
+It also has cute little extras like happiness cards your girl can hand out to whoever she sees fit.

 6. Question A Day

 If you’re looking for a really easy and fun family keepsake, Q&A a Day for Kids: A Three-Year Journal is a perfect activity for you and your tween.
-There’s nothing lovelier than looking back over thoughts, feelings and dreams of your child, and watching their growth from child, to tween, to young adult.
+There’s nothing lovelier than looking back over thoughts, feelings and dreams of your child.
+As well as, watching their growth from child, to tween, to young adult.

 7. I Love Science